Institute of Personality and Social Research

 Programs and facilities

-IPSR provides office space, meeting rooms, and a colloquium and conference facility.
-Research resources include a library, a data archive room, small and large group testing rooms, a video coding facility, a video recording and editing studio, a facility for computer-assisted testing, and a computing center.
+IPSR provides office space and meeting rooms at 2121 Berkeley Way.
+Research resources include small and large group testing rooms, a video coding facility, a video recording and editing studio, and a computing center.
 IPSR houses a number of archival data sets concerned with the assessment and development of personality that have been collected over the past half century.
-IPSR administers and houses a multi-university training grant in the area of Affective Science and is the home of the Behavior Change Research Network (http://bcrn.berkeley.edu/), an interdisciplinary group of Berkeley scholars representing business, demography, economics, psychology, public health, and public policy.
+IPSR administers and houses a multi-university training grant in the area of Affective Science.
 IPSR sponsors a weekly colloquium series as well as numerous conferences and special events that are open to the Berkeley community.